ricardojoserf/ddos_simulation/README.md

-# ddos_generation_script
+# ddos_simulation

-DDoS simulation written in Python using "scapy" and "multiprocessing" libraries
+DDoS simulation written in Python using "scapy" and "multiprocessing" libraries.
+Used for educational purposes

 ## Options: